akiomiyao/ped/README.md

 - Download zip file of PED from https://github.com/akiomiyao/ped and extract.
 or
 % git clone https://github.com/akiomiyao/ped.git
+If you get scripts from github, update to newest version is very easy using pull command of git.
+% git pull

 - To download sequence data, fastq-dump from NCBI is required.
     Tool kit can be download from